 - Id: Entry number in the Remote Site table.
 The Index number may be used to reference this entry in the IP Address Connect table or for viewing statistics. - Alias: Text name used to easily reference this entry in the table.
 The Alias may be used to reference this entry in the IP Address Connect table or for viewing statistics. - FR: Frame Relay displays whether PPP encapsulation is enabled (PPP) or disabled (RAW) over Frame Relay.
-This column displays not applicable (NA) in a non-frame relay environment. - AC: The state of the Auto-call option for this remote site profile. - MP: The state of the Multilink option for this remote site profile. - Pri/Sec: The type of primary and secondary links configured for this remote site profile.
-ISDN/none indicates that the circuit will only use ISDN calls.
-Link1 or Link2 entries indicate that the circuit has been defined as a digital leased circuit. - DLCI: The Frame Relay DLCI number of this remote site.
-Not applicable (NA) in a non-frame relay environment. - BRG: The state of the BCP (bridging) option for this remote site profile. - IP: The state of the IPCP (IP routing) option for this remote site profile. - IPX: The state of the IPXCP (IPX routing) option for this remote site profile. - CCP: The state of the CCP (compression) option for this remote site profile. - CMCP: The state of the CMCP (connection management) option for this remote site profile.
-Not applicable (NA) if the remote site is not an ISDN site. - BACP: The state of the BACP option for this remote site profile.
-Not applicable (NA) if the remote site is a frame relay site.
+This column displays not applicable (NA) in a non-frame relay environment. - AC: The state of the Auto-call option for this remote site profile. - MP: The state of the Multilink option for this remote site profile. - Link: The link used to connect to this remote site.
+Always Link 01 or none for this router. - DLCI: The Frame Relay DLCI number of this remote site.
+Not applicable (NA) in a non-frame relay environment. - BRG: The state of the BCP (bridging) option for this remote site profile. - IP: The state of the IPCP (IP routing) option for this remote site profile. - IPX: The state of the IPXCP (IPX routing) option for this remote site profile. - CCP: The state of the CCP (compression) option for this remote site profile.